-Ambient noise levels during the daytime period at monitoring locations NM1, NM2 and NM3 outside the quarry's operational hours are consistent with those during operational hours.
-This indicates that the quarry is not the dominant contributor to ambient noise levels during the daytime.
+Ambient Lago noise levels during the daytime period at monitoring locations NM1, NM2 and NM3 outside the quarry's operational hours are consistent with those during operational hours.
+This indicates that the quarry is not the dominant contributor to ambient noise levels during the daytime, consistent with observations made during the operator-attended noise survey.
 The main contributors to ambient noise levels at all monitoring locations are considered to be traffic along the Pacific Highway and natural sources such as birds and insects.

-7 CONCLUSION
+7 Conclusion

 SLR was engaged by Hunter Quarries to prepare and implement a noise monitoring program for the Karuah Quarry in accordance with the Conditions of Consent for the operation.
-This report presents the biannual noise monitoring survey results for the period up to the end of June 2017 in accordance with the noise monitoring program.
+This report presents the biannual noise monitoring survey results for the period up to the end of June 2018 in accordance with the noise monitoring program.

-Both operator-attended and unattended noise monitoring was conducted at the three (3) nearest residences to determine noise levels produced by Karuah Quarry operations.
+Operator-attended and unattended noise monitoring was conducted at the three (3) nearest residences to determine noise levels produced by Karuah Quarry operations.
 An additional operator-attended noise survey was conducted at Location F as requested by NSW DP&E.

-The noise contribution of Karuah Quarry operations remained significantly lower than that from road traffic on the Pacific Highway during all operator-attended noise surveys.
-The noise compliance results presented in Table 6 indicates that compliance with the relevant consent conditions was achieved at all noise monitoring locations during all periods.
+The noise contribution of Karuah Quarry operations was found to be significantly lower than that from road traffic on the Pacific Highway during all operator-attended noise surveys.
+The noise compliance results presented in Table 6 indicates that compliance with the relevant consent conditions was achieved at all noise monitoring locations during the operator-attended survey.

-Results from the unattended ambient noise measurements conducted at three (3) noise monitoring locations also indicate that the Karuah Quarry is not a major contributor to ambient noise levels at each of these locations.
+Results from the unattended ambient noise measurements conducted at three (3) noise monitoring locations were also consistent with site observations which indicate that the Karuah Quarry is not a major contributor to ambient noise levels at each of these locations during the survey period.